William S. Morgan: Early and family life

 Born in Monongalia County, Virginia (now West Virginia), Morgan received a private education suitable for his class.
 He was a descendant of the first white settler of western Virginia, Morgan Morgan; his grandfather was Morgan Morgan's son David Morgan.

 He married the former Mary Lanham, and they would have at least five sons (four of whom fought with the Confederate States Army, the youngest being too young) and two daughters.

 Career

 He farmed at White Day, Virginia.
 Morgan was an unsuccessful candidate for election in 1832 to the Twenty-third Congress.

 Morgan was elected as a Jacksonian to the Twenty-fourth Congress and reelected as a Democrat to the Twenty-fifth Congress (March 4, 1835 – March 4, 1839).
 He served as chairman of the Committee on Revolutionary Pensions (Twenty-fifth Congress).
-He declined to be a candidate for renomination in 1838, but was employed as a clerk in the House of Representatives in 1840.

-Transferred as a clerk to the legislature of Virginia.
+He declined to be a candidate for renomination in 1838 but was employed as a clerk in the House of Representatives in 1840.Transferred as a clerk to the legislature of Virginia.

 He served as member of the state house of delegates 1841–1844, during which time he was responsible for the creation of Marion County.

 He was appointed a clerk in the Treasury Department and served from August 3, 1845, until June 30, 1861.

-He was employed in the Smithsonian Institutionin 1861–1863.
+He was employed in the Smithsonian Institution in 1861–1863.